bitcoinscalinglabs/bitcoin-ipc/docs/specs/transactions.md

 We will be using the **writeArbitraryData()** functionality to implement IPC commands such as *createChild*, *joinChild*, and *transfer*.

+## Script construction & parsing
+Bitcoin has a limit of 520 bytes for a single stack push operation.
+In order not to be limited by this constraint, we split the data that we want to commit to into 520 byte chunks and perform an OP_PUSH for each chunk.
+Bitcoin also has a limit of 1000 stack items at a time, which is why after each OP_PUSH, we add an OP_DROP since the data pushed just needs to be read and no computations need to be performed.
+To make sure that the script has exactly 1 item after its execution, we add an OP_TRUE in the end.

+The btc_monitor is responsible to read and reconstruct the data encoded in the script.
+By looking only at the OP_PUSH opcodes and appending (in an array) the byte data that comes afterwards, the btc_monitor reconstructs the arbitrary data that was encoded within the script.
+Additionally, since OP_DROP and oP_TRUE are opcodes which are expected to be seen but do not carry any data, the btc_monitor ignores them.

+To prevent attacks, the btc_monitor doesn't parse any script that contains any opcode other than OP_PUSH, OP_DROP and OP_TRUE.

+## Fee calculation model
+The current fee calculation model uses the *estimatesmartfee* rpc call.

+This function returns the *feeRate* per vKB.
+As parameters to the function, we pass 6 which is when we expect confirmation of the transactions and ECONOMICAL which determines how conservative should the protocol be for fee estimation.

+We estimate the fee calculation by taking into account the following parameters:
+- Number of inputs (75 vbytes each)
+- Number of outputs (34 vbytes each)
+- Number of witness bytes

+For the fee calculation:
+For each transaction, we take an average of 2 inputs, therefore starting with 150 vbytes.
+Depending on what the transaction represents, the number of outputs varies.
+For instance, for withdraw, we have 1 output per withdraw perfromed.
+The witness bytes are multiplied by 0.25 since they only "weigh" a quarter of the total bytes.

+By summing each of these values we get an estimation of the amount of vbytes of the transaction.

+After having the vbytes of the transaction, we multiply this number by *feeRate* and divide it by 1000 because we want the fee per vbyte.

 ## Create child subnet
 This command allows IPC-aware nodes (see `architecture.md`) to become validators in an IPC L2 subnet.